apache/singa/examples/rbm/README.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Train a RBM model against MNIST dataset
+# Train a RBM model using SINGA Tensor APIs

-This example is to train an RBM model using the
+This example is to train a RBM model over the MNIST dataset using SINGA Python Tensor APIs.
-MNIST dataset.
 The RBM model and its hyper-parameters are set following [Hinton's paper](http://www.cs.toronto.edu/~hinton/science.pdf)

 ## Running instructions